 A regular newsletter means you’re more likely to be top of mind when your services are needed.
 After all, isn’t it easier to go to people you already know than starting your search afresh?

 A newsletter gives you a chance to build a relationship

 A newsletter is an opportunity to show your customers different aspects of your business – team members, behind the scenes activity and so on.
 By sharing this information you’re building a relationship and building trust.

 A newsletter gives you a chance to sell

 A newsletter is a great way to add value to your relationship with your target market.
 It’s value that’s easily diminished if it turns into an out-and-out sales pitch.
 That said, there’s always opportunity to promote new products, services or developments as long as they don’t start to dominate.

-If you’re considering a newsletter and would like some copywriting support, get in touch and let’s have a conversation.
+Persuaded to start a newsletter for your business?
+Accepted that your newsletter is something you need to continue?
+Either way, if you’d like some copywriting support, get in touch and let’s have a conversation.